'Bachelor in Paradise': Here's Who Got Engaged!

 "Kristian, I know that this has been really hard.
 I've put you through struggles, and you were always there for me...
 I never knew that someone could be that patient," Demi began.
 "I came here to find myself, but I found myself in you.
 I love you so much, and I'm so in love with you, and I didn't think it was possible to feel this way about someone."

-"Kristian Paige Haggerty, will you marry me?" she asked, presenting Kristian with a Neil Lane ring.
+"Kristian Paige Haggerty, will you marry me?" she asked, presenting Kristian with a Neil Lane ring and making history as the first same-sex couple to get engaged on the show.

 Are these couples just as happy as they were on proposal day three months ago?
 We'll find out when the cast reunites later on Tuesday's episode.
 Join ET's Bachelor Nation Facebook group here.